fabriziogaliano/docker-bfgminer/README.md

 # docker-raspbian-bfgminer
-Docker images for Raspberry Pi with BFG miner for Scrypt and Sha256 algo (ex.
+Docker images for Raspberry Pi with BFG miner for ASIC/FPGA devices and Scrypt and Sha256 algo (ex.
 LTC / BTC)